mperkins707/peercoinpi/README.md

 Currently the network is allowing anyone with at least 1 PPC to contribute.
 By leaving your full node always connected to the network you can be rewarded up to 5% off your stakes.
-Alternating on and off of the device will get you up to 3%. **Simple as that.**
+Alternating on and off of the device will get you up to 3%.

+The more amount you've own the more minting power you get.
+Age of your funds also take into account when calculating minting power.
+It's means that a 100 PPC mint will after some more time equals to a 1,000 mint in term of minting power.
+**Simple as that.**

 ##### Why should I run a full node ?